Savoring The Good®

 3. The bottom of the pot must not exceed the burner by more than 1 inch.

-For more techniques and recipes for canning be sure to visit the canning section of the blog
+For more techniques and recipes for canning be sure to visit the canning section.

 this post originally appeared Aug 22, 2014